How Hard is Safe Bribery?: Results

 \begin{corollary} For $k$-approval, both \SBIS and \SSB are in \Pb, for every integer $k \in [2, m-1]$. \end{corollary}

-A bribery instance of $k$-approval is equivalent to a corresponding bribery instance of plurality, if the cost of moving the briber's preferred candidate to the top in plurality is equal to the cost of moving the briber's preferred candidate to any of the top $k$ positions in $k$-approval (for every voter).
-The rest follows from \Cref{plu is safe} and \Cref{plu safe}. \begin{theorem} For veto, both \DIS and \SBIS are in \Pb. \end{theorem}
+A bribery instance of $k$-approval is equivalent to a corresponding bribery instance of plurality, if the cost of moving the briber's preferred candidate to the top in plurality is equal to the cost of moving the briber's preferred candidate to any of the top $k$ positions in $k$-approval (for every voter). \begin{theorem} For veto, both \DIS and \SBIS are in \Pb. \end{theorem}

 \begin{proof} Let $(\CC, \PP, c, \succ_B, \QQ)$ be an arbitrary instance of \DIS for veto.
 Let $\VV_b$, $G$, and $B$ be as defined in \Cref{plu is safe}.
 For every $\bbb \in B$, define a set $W_\bbb = \{i \mid i \in [n], \bbb$ is the last candidate in both $\succ_i^\PP and \succ_i^\QQ$ in \DB\}.
 Let $n_\bbb = |W_\bbb|$.
 If $r(\QQ)$ is not $c$, we output \NO. Else, we construct a flow network for every $\bbb$ in $B$, named $\GG_\bbb = (V,E,D,W)$ as follows: